The Betrayal of Sandra Birchmore

 Above: Security footage captures Farwell, wearing a hoodie and a face mask, entering Birchmore’s building.

 Below: Security footage showing Farwell’s exit.
-(Note: The timestamp of both videos is 13 minutes off.)
+(Note: The video timestamps are inaccurate by 13 minutes.)

 Still, the video was enough evidence to at least warrant an interview with Farwell.
 A state police sergeant, also a Stoughton native and former Stoughton police officer who still occasionally played for the department’s hockey team, took it on despite an arguable conflict of interest.
 The extent of the sergeant and Farwell’s prior relationship is unclear, but the language the sergeant used in his reports is decidedly chummy.
 After meeting Farwell in a school parking lot, the sergeant consistently referred to him as “Matt” throughout his reports rather than using more formal titles such as “Mr.” or “Detective Farwell.”